What are some questions I can ask my doctor about basal and squamous cell skin cancer?

 - Will I be OK if the cancer is just removed with no follow-up treatment?

-- What are the risks or side effects that I should expect with my treatment?
+- What risks or side effects should I expect with my treatment?

 - Will I have a scar after treatment?